Methodology

 Data ingestion

-Seven federal and open sources pulled on their native cadence (daily, weekly, monthly).
+Eight federal and open sources pulled on their native cadence (daily, weekly, monthly, annual).
 All raw responses versioned to S3 before any transformation.

-BLS · FRED · Census ACS · FHFA HPI · HUD FMR · Zillow ZHVI/ZORI · Redfin Data Center
+BLS · FRED · Census ACS + BPS · FHFA HPI · HUD FMR · Zillow ZHVI/ZORI · BEA regional GDP · Redfin Data Center

 02